-Ficus trees are a common plant in the home and office, mainly due to the fact that they look like a typical tree with a single trunk and a spreading canopy.
+Ficus trees are a common plant in the home and office, mainly because they look like a typical tree with a single trunk and a spreading canopy.
 But for all of their popularity, ficus plants are finicky.
 However, if you know how to care for a ficus tree, you’ll be better equipped with keeping it healthy and happy in your home for years.

 Learn About Ficus Houseplants